 “Not only so, but we also glory in our sufferings because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”– Romans 5:3-5

 “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.
 ‘As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.’”– Isaiah 55:8-9

 Phil Wickham’s song, Battle Belongs, is also my song of the year.
-The battles I faced this year which had seemed impossible to overcome were only overcame because of the One who was fighting them for me.
+The battles I faced which had seemed impossible to overcome were only overcame because of the One who was fighting them for me.
 Instead of doing more in my own efforts, I learned to “fight on my knees.”

 2020 marks the end of a chapter for me.
 I have completed my years as a student and am about to embark on a new career.
-In addition, hearing about my friends’ engagement plans, and seeing some of them get engaged and married has been been hitting me how fast the process of growing up is.
+In addition, hearing about my friends’ engagement plans, and seeing some of them get engaged and married has been hitting me how fast the process of growing up is.
 I feel a mixture of curiosity, excitement, uncertainty, and nostalgia starting 2021 – curiosity for what is to come, excitement for the stories yet to unfold, uncertainty for the obstacles I will face, and nostalgia for the days I am leaving behind… Suddenly, life feels like it is moving very fast.